This beginner crochet basic pumpkin pattern is very simple to make. Below are simple instructions to make your own.

 4 rows =2 in

-Please check your gauge and adjust your hook size accordingly!
+Please check your gauge and adjust your hook size suitably!

 Abbreviations: